deel-ai/deel-lip/README.md

 from tensorflow.keras import backend as K from tensorflow.keras.optimizers import Adam

-# Sequential_condense model from deel.model has the same properties as any lipschitz layer ( condense,
+# Sequential (resp Model) from deel.model has the same properties as any lipschitz layer ( condense,
-# setting of the lipschitz factor etc...
+# setting of the lipschitz factor etc...).
 It act only as a container.
-You can also nest Sequential_condense objects.
 model = Model(
     [
         Input(shape=(28, 28)),